On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Orthogonal statistical learning for heterogeneous treatment effects

+This product structure suggests that the resulting estimator $\hat{g}$ is so-called rate doubly robust \citep{Rotnitzky2021}, meaning that slow convergence in the estimated propensity scores can be compensated by fast convergence in the outcome predictions, and vice versa.
+Furthermore, when restricting the class of functions $\mathcal{G}$ to parametric functions, we may expect a parametric rate for the target parameter $g$, i.e. $n^{-\varphi_g} = n^{-1/2}$, when the nuisance parameters are known.
+From (\ref{eqn25}) we see that to attain the oracle behavior, we then need the product of the rates of convergence of the propensity score and the conditional mean outcomes to be $o_p\left( n^{-1/2} \right)$.
+When $g$ is instead obtained using non-parametric or data-adaptive methods, and hence its rate of convergence is slower than parametric, then also the propensity score and the conditional mean outcomes can have slower rates of convergence as long as (\ref{eqn25}) is satisfied. \\

-and condition (\ref{eqn8}) specializes to $\alpha \leq 2$ for all $g \in \mathcal{G}$.
-Importantly, the error bound for DR-Learner depends on the propensity score via the denominator.
-In the cases when the propensity score is equal $0$ or $1$ the estimation of the nuisance parameter may therefore strongly impact the performance of the DR-Learner.
-For instance, in the empirical example from Section \ref{Section4} we consider RRT initiation in the AKI population at ICU.
-However, for some of the patients, namely those with propensity score close to $0$, clinicians would not even consider RRT initiation.
+Importantly, the error bound for DR-Learner depends on the propensity score via the denominator of the terms $C_i,i=1,2,3$.
+When the propensity score is equal $0$ or $1$ using the DR-Learner becomes infeasible.
+In the empirical example from Section \ref{Section4} we consider RRT initiation in the AKI population at ICU.
+However, for some patients, namely those with propensity score close to $0$, clinicians would not even consider RRT initiation.
 In this case, the error bound for the DR-Learner is large or even infinite.
 This can be remedied through the use of different weight functions (see below). \\